pimentafm/FortranProcessingLibrary/docs/src/1_introduction.rst

 Overview
 ========

-**f90NetCDF** (Fortran 90 for NetCDF) is an API library designed to facilitate the I/O and processing of large NetCDF datasets using Fortran 90 programming language.
+**FPL** (Fortran Processing Library) is an API library designed to facilitate the I/O and processing of large NetCDF datasets using Fortran 90 programming language.
-**f90NetCDF** reads and writes data up to 4 dimensions in a much simpler way (like `NCL - NCAR Command Language <http://www.ncl.ucar.edu/>`_) using dynamic data structures and dynamic modules.
+**FPL** reads and writes data up to 4 dimensions in a much simpler way (like `NCL - NCAR Command Language <http://www.ncl.ucar.edu/>`_) using dynamic data structures and dynamic modules.

 License and copyright
 =====================
- **f90NetCDF** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ **FPL** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- **f90NetCDF** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ **FPL** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the `GNU General Public License <http://www.gnu.org/licenses/>`_ for more details.